Sneek: Transport

+Sneek is connected by rail through its main station Sneek railway station and the Sneek Noord railway station on the Leeuwarden-Stavoren railway line operated by Arriva.

-Buses and trains in the town are operated by Arriva.
+Buses in the town are operated by Qbuzz.

-Sneek is connected to other cities by four main waterways: Houkesloot, leading to the Prinses Margrietkanaal; River de Geeuw, leading to IJlst; de Zwette, leading to Leeuwarden; Franekervaart, leading to Franeker.
+Sneek is connected to other cities by four main waterways: Houkesloot, leading to the Prinses Margriet Canal; River de Geeuw, leading to IJlst; de Zwette, leading to Leeuwarden; Franekervaart, leading to Franeker.